DoganK01/LLM_Assignment/README.md

-# LLM_Assignment
+# LLM-Powered Text Analysis and Anomaly Detection Pipeline

 ---

-# LLM-Powered Text Analysis and Anomaly Detection Pipeline

 This document provides an in-depth exploration of the implementation and utilization of Python, LLM, and Machine Learning, within an anomaly detection pipeline.
 The project integrates data preparation, feature extraction, anomaly detection, and evaluation into a cohesive system.